-The district will take whatever action is necessary to ensure that the parent/guardian understands the proceedings of the IEP team meeting, including arranging for an interpreter for parents with deafness or whose native language is other than English.
+The district will take whatever action is necessary to ensure that the parent/guardian understands the proceedings of the IEP team meeting, including, but not limited to, arranging for an interpreter for parents whose native language is other than English.

 This documentation will be kept in the student’s Special Education file.
 The student’s case manager (lead Special Education teacher or service provider) is responsible for notification, form use and other arrangements.)

-If the parent/guardian cannot attend the IEP or placement meeting but wishes to participate, the district will arrange for other means to participate.
+If the parent/guardian cannot attend a meeting but wishes to participate, the district will arrange for other means to participate.
 This can include individual or conference phone calls, video, or other means of conferencing.

 A meeting does not include informal or unscheduled conversations involving district personnel; conversations on issues such as teaching methodology, lesson plans, coordination of service provisions; or preparatory activities that district personnel engage in to develop a proposal or a response to a parent/guardian proposal to be discussed at a later meeting.